How to Debug Common YAML Syntax Errors in Ansible Playbooks

 Common YAML Syntax Errors and Their Solutions

-Let's dive into the most frequent YAML syntax pitfalls in Ansible playbooks and how to resolve them.
+These are the most frequent YAML syntax pitfalls in Ansible playbooks and the fixes that usually solve them.

 1. Indentation Errors